Chapter 6: Zannor

 "What was that?"
 Faye asked in alarm.

-Sin shook some of the burnt food out of his hair and wiped the water off his face.
+Sin wiped the water off his face.
 "It happens sometimes."

-"So, why do you call yourself a god, Faye?
-Did your ego finally block whatever sanity you had before I left?"
+"So, why do you call yourself a God, Faye?
+Did your ego finally block whatever cogent perception of reality you had before I left?"
 Zannor asked, not wanting to explain that he had supernatural powers.

 "Your brother and I have found the secret to immortal-."